 Kimberly Small serves as the General Counsel for the Illinois Association of School Boards, advising IASB’s Board of Directors and Executive Director to protect the Association from legal and regulatory risks, providing legal support to all departments within the association.
 She frequently collaborates with other associations and regulatory agencies.
 As a leader in a statewide not-for-profit of nearly 6000 school board members and 840+ member school districts, Small provides information, guidance, and resources to assist school boards, individual board members, superintendents, administrators, and other associations.
 She enjoys “Lighting the Way” through developing their competencies to build excellence in local school board governance for the lives and well-being of their students.
 Kimberly Small also leads the Illinois Council of School Attorneys and serves as the standing secretary of its Executive Committee.

 Brandon K. Wright is currently a partner in the law firm of Miller, Tracy, Braun, Funk & Miller, Ltd., which represents school districts throughout Illinois.
-Wright currently serves on the Executive Committee and as the Vice Chair of the Illinois Council of School Attorneys.
+Wright currently serves on the Executive Committee and as the Chair of the Illinois Council of School Attorneys.
 He focuses his practice on school law, having developed a particular interest in the field of special education, due process, and cooperative school districts.
 Wright regularly speaks at state, local, and national conferences on topics of school law and special education.

 For questions about these courses and trainings, please contact the IASB Office of General Counsel.
 For legal advice please contact your board attorney.